paulvi/vscode-java-ide-pack/README.md

 The pack is to give compatible set, of extensions that complement each other.
 Requirements are those that satisfy all extensions.

+Hint: this IDE pack also allows comfortably to disable Java plugins for workspace where you are to use other language stack.

 ### Requirements

 - VS Code 1.19+